mmars05/dsdproject/README.md

 		pixel_row : OUT STD_LOGIC_VECTOR (10 DOWNTO 0);
 		pixel_col : OUT STD_LOGIC_VECTOR (10 DOWNTO 0)

+This serves as a VGA timing controller which is configured to a 800x600 resolution.
+It manages a high-speed pixel clock and maintains two internal counters that track an electron beams position based on h_sync and v_sync signal pulses that are needed in order to stabilize each frame.
+It includes a front and back porch and well as two sync signals that can act as a bridge for RBG data when horizontal and vertical data is high.
+It also provides pixel coordinates to tell the graphic module exactly where on the screen pixels are being drawn.

 - **plotgen**

             vsync_plot : IN STD_LOGIC;
             row, col : IN STD_LOGIC_VECTOR(10 DOWNTO 0);
             red, green, blue : OUT STD_LOGIC_VECTOR(3 DOWNTO 0);
             data : IN mag_array_t

+The final module serves as a graphic rendering for the FFT display.
+It ensures a stable image that synchronizes the data updates with vsync for each frame.
+The rendering logic centers the visulaization horizontally and maps each frequency bin to a two pixel wide column scaling the 24 bit magnitude data to fit the monitors 600-pixel resolution.
+It also compares the current pixel row and column and draws green spectral bars that grow upward from the bottom of the screen.

 ## Challenges
 Our group faced a multitude of difficulties during this project which lead to our final design.
 As this project was highly conceptual it took several days of research along with subseqent signal processing studying in order to better understand our system.
 Here are the main challenges faced: